 If you have a complaint about a fertility clinic in Spain it is recommended that you write an e-mail to the clinic director explaining the issue fully.
 If the clinic does not respond or you are unhappy with the response it is possible to fill in an official complaint form.
 These forms are available at the clinic itself (this is mandatory).
 Patients can also contact the clinic’s regional health authority to inform them about the complaint.
 SEF will be able to guide you with this.

-Travelling for IVF in Spain is a well trodden path, and clinics has a long history of treating people with different types of infertility.
+Travelling for IVF in Spain is a well-trodden path, and clinics have a long history of treating people with different types of infertility.
 It tends to be considered a safe option due to the experience of the IVF clinics.
 Many people come home very happy and pleased with the care and treatment they receive from Spanish clinics.